 - 50% of the content will direct web traffic to your website.

-- 20% of the content will be obtained from other sources.
+- 20% of the content will be to increase followers.

 - 10% of the content can be used to enhance public relations by promoting the culture of your company.

 Each image, video, or blog should have a purpose and be thoroughly researched.
 Studies have shown that video content normally acquires more Likes, Shares, and Comments (only if it connects with your audience).

 Where to Post?